Travelling with a baby

 The trail ends superbly – the iconic Palm House pond brought to life with laser beams, dancing fountains and flickering orbs by Christmas classics.
 Silent night is the last song and I am hugging my 3 years old: he is overjoyed and open mouth whilst I travel back mentally to the white Xmas nights of early childhood.
 Pure magic.

-What else do we have planned for the festive season ?
+What else do we have planned for December in London ?
 There’s Winter Wonderland in Hyde Park with its endless entertainment options, from Nutcracker on Ice to Circus, to its many rides and cute and lively Bavarian villages.

 Theatre wise this December will see Father Christmas at Lyric theatre in Hammersmith, Father Christmas at the Hall (Royal Albert Hall) and maybe the Snowman at the Peacock theatre.
 And then there’s the Enchanted house, which allures us with magic, interactive theatre, workshops, gingerbread kitchen and so on!